Watch Video – How to Count Cells that Contain Text Strings

 Have a look at the data set shown below:

-It has all the combination of text, numbers, blank, special characters, and logical values.
+It has all the combinations of text, numbers, blank, special characters, and logical values.

 To count cells that contain text values, we will use the wildcard characters: